Steigen Arctic wilderness outdoor adventure (JANUARY)

 NOT INCLUDED AND SHARED COSTS

-Flights and transfers are not included.
-Daily expenses like food, drinks and diesel are shared among the participants and the staff.
+Flights and transfers to the point where the trip starts are not included.
+Daily expenses like food and drinks are shared among the participants and the staff.
 Usually these costs are around 15 Euro per day.
-A few days during this trip we might stay in a local (mountain) cabin, depending on the weather conditions and what we like.
-The costs of staying overnight in mountain cabins are around 30 Euro per night per person and we pay this to the locals or owner of the cabin.
+We love it if you bring some ingredients from your country!
+Included is two overnight stays in cabins or similar accommodation.
+If we (like to) stay more than 2 days in a local (mountain) cabin or cottage, then these costs are shared and are around 30/35 Euro per night per person (shared space) and we pay this to the locals or owner of the cabin.
+Decisions about whether to sleep in tents or cabins are based on weather conditions and what we like.
+We will discuss this with you.

 LOCATION and how to get there